 The plan is to eventually charge a small subscription fee to pay for the infrastructure costs.
 GitHub has a policy where your app needs at least 250 installations before your app qualifies for their marketplace, so any installation of source-of-truth before hitting the 250 mark will be free.

-Any bugs, requests or comments can be directed to
+Any bugs, requests or comments can be directed to the public issues repo.

 Can source-of-truth see my source code?

 Yes.
 It reads your source code and finds the todos in it.
 A human never reads and never will read your source code.